-Germany set to extend social distancing rules: source
+Germany extends social distancing rules until June 29

-BERLIN (Reuters) - Germany’s government and its state premiers have agreed to extend until June 29 social distancing rules used to contain the coronavirus pandemic, a senior government official said.
+BERLIN (Reuters) - Germany’s government and its state premiers have agreed to extend social distancing rules until June 29 to contain the coronavirus pandemic, a government spokesman said.

-Tuesday’s deal follows a row over how fast to ease lockdown measures that have helped Europe’s most populous country weather the outbreak with a relatively low number of deaths.
+Tuesday’s deal, confirmed by the spokesman after being revealed to Reuters by a source, follows a dispute over how quickly to ease lockdown measures that have helped Germany weather the outbreak with far fewer deaths than European peers.

+Under the agreement, public gatherings of up to 10 people would also be allowed from June 6, the government spokesman said.

-Chancellor Angela Merkel originally suggested extending social distancing rules of at least 1.50 metres until July 5 as the conservative leader is worried about a second wave of cases that could require another costly lockdown.
+Chancellor Angela Merkel originally suggested extending the distancing rules, which require people to stay 1.5 metres apart, until July 5, as the conservative leader is worried about a second wave of cases that could require another costly lockdown.

-The country’s 16 states have been hit to differing degrees by the coronavirus and Thuringia in the east, which has had fewer cases, voiced its dissent in separate statement.
+The country’s 16 states have been hit to differing degrees by the coronavirus, and Thuringia in the east, which has had fewer cases, voiced its dissent in separate statement.

-Germany has kept its death rate relatively low, at 8,302 so far, and an initial easing of measures introduced in mid-March does not appear to have caused a significant spike in cases.
+Germany has seen 8,302 deaths from the coronavirus so far, far fewer than in Italy, Spain, France or Britain, and an initial easing of the measures does not appear to have caused a major spike in cases.

-Against this background, federal and state governments also agreed to allow public gatherings of up to 10 people from June 6, the source said.

-Balancing the need to revive the European Union’s biggest economy with protecting public health, Berlin is expected to present the new guidelines on Wednesday.

 A government source said the cabinet may also decide to lift a warning against travel to 26 fellow EU countries plus Britain, Iceland, Norway, Switzerland and Liechtenstein from June 15, opening the way to separate advice for specific regions.